 Player Profile

-Keaton Jennings has been appointed Lancashire’s new captain ahead of 2023, the opening batter taking over from Dane Vilas, who stepped down after four seasons.
+Keaton Jennings was appointed Lancashire’s captain ahead of the 2023 season, the opening batter taking over from Dane Vilas.

-England’s Jennings heads into his new job after a summer from the gods in 2022.
+England’s fringe opener Jennings headed into his new role following a summer from the gods in 2022.

 In a draw against Somerset at Southport in July, he racked up a career best 318 - the fourth highest total in Lancashire’s history.

-He ended the season as captain of the team as they reached the One-Day Cup final, only to be beaten by Kent at Trent Bridge.
-It was a precursor to his permanent appointment, his first task being to progress the county from a trio of second-placed finishes across all competitions.
+He ended the season as captain of the team as they reached the Metro Bank One-Day Cup final, only to be beaten by Kent at Trent Bridge.
+It was a precursor to his permanent appointment.

 It was no surprise at all when Jennings was named as Lancashire’s 2022 player of the year.